 Fraternities and sororities are commonly associated with hazing, an initiation process that involves harassment.
 While virtually every college prohibits harmful hazing activities, unfortunately, it’s still fairly common.
 Greek life can also foster a culture of binge drinking and drug abuse.
 Every fraternity and sorority is different, though, so it’s unfair to say that all organizations partake in hazing or excessive drinking .
 It’s important to research the chapters you’re thinking about joining so you’re aware of the potential risks, but sometimes a lot of this simply comes down to the school you are attending rather than just the Greek Life chapter.

 The Greek lifestyle doesn’t appeal to everyone, and that’s completely okay.
 Maybe you enjoy partying, but you can’t see yourself going out nearly every weekend.
 And even if you are party-happy, you may not want to deal with the extra commitments associated with Greek life.
 Between attending meetings, performing volunteer work, and throwing parties, the lifestyle can easily consume most of your time.
 If you value time to wind down or pursue other hobbies, joining a fraternity or sorority could be overwhelming.
 And while Greek organizations can foster lifelong friendships, some students may want the freedom and flexibility to make friends outside of Greek circles.

 Should I join Greek life?

 Ultimately, that decision comes down to your personal preferences and what you want out of your college experience.
 Joining a fraternity or sorority can be incredibly rewarding, but it’s not the only way to achieve a fulfilling college experience.
-The great thing about college is that there’s so many different paths you can take.
+The great thing about college is that there are so many different paths you can take.
 Extracurricular activities, part-time jobs, and academic research are all meaningful experiences as well.
 If your heart is set on pursuing Greek life, though, take the time to research the fraternities and sororities at the schools you’re considering.
 Every chapter is different, so you’ll want to find an organization that’s right for you.
 In the end, you should make an informed decision that supports your goals and interests.

 Also see: College dorm essentials checklist